HazeDT/Awesome-Explainable-IFD-Library/README.md

 ### 1) Globally explainable methods
 <a name="section-id3"></a>
-Global explainability aims to help people understand the overall logic behind the model and its inner working mechanism
+> Global explainability aims to help people understand the overall logic behind the model and its inner working mechanism.
 #### 2025